Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 Many buyers require at least several months remaining before expiration, although the exact requirement varies by company.

-If the test strips expire before inspection or fail to meet minimum expiration requirements, the buyer may decline the shipment or adjust the payout.
+If the test strips expire before inspection or fail to meet minimum expiration requirements, the buyer may decline the shipment or determine that the products no longer meet current eligibility requirements.

 If your boxes are approaching expiration, this is your window.